BII-Lab/Yeti-Project/README.md

     https://raw.githubusercontent.com/BII-Lab/Yeti-Project/master/domain/KSK.pub

+    *Warning*: the DNSSEC key of the Yeti root (the KSK) changes *often* (typically every three months).
+You must therefore configure your resolver to use RFC 5011 automatic update *or* be ready to make many changes manually.

     In the purpose of some experiment, we need information and feedback from client side, so we encourage resolver operator to register it mail address for technical assistance, Yeti  testbed changes or experiments coordination.
 If you setup your recursive server linked with Yeti root server, please contact <coordinators@lists.yeti-dns.org>.

     Configuration of the resolver: